zw963/pry-disasm/README.md

     $ gem install pry-disasm

-  then add `require 'pry/disasm'` in your ruby code.
+  then add `require 'pry-disasm'` in your ruby code.

 OR ...